Welthungerhilfe/cgm-ml/src/data_utils/dataset_generation_databricks/SETUP.md

 # Databricks setup for new user

-A new user should setup github repository by following steps defined above.
+A new user should setup cgm-ml git(hub) repository by following steps defined above.